-Type 1: Non Commercial - Local Fleece and fully traceable: One Collection a year
+A Non Commercial Yarn.
+A local fleece which is fully traceable: One Collection a year

 This is know as the Lavenham Blue Collection and comes with a date and fully traceable yarn.
 I will have sourced the fleece myself from a local shepherd and sent it for manufacturing at a Mill in Yorkshire where it's turned into hanks.
 But before you get to knit with it, I dye each hank myself using woad to get those lovely blue colours!

-Type 2: Commercial un-dyed Yarn - This can be any type of yarn such as Merino, Bluefaced Leicester, Bamboo etc and can come in different sizes such as 4ply, DK, Aran etc. This is sourced from the main big yarn undyed yarn companies in the UK such as Chester Wools, Rooster Yarns, Laxtons and World of Wool.
+Type 2 base*: Commercial un-dyed Yarn - This can be any type of yarn such as Merino, Bluefaced Leicester etc and can come in different sizes such as 4ply, DK, Aran etc. This is sourced from the main big yarn undyed yarn companies in the UK such as Chester Wools, Rooster Yarns, Laxtons and World of Wool.
 They supply yarn to Independent dyers across the world.
-When I use commerical yarn, I try to choose yarn that is produced entirely in the UK, but am finding it increasingly difficult to do as many of these yarns made with British wool but will be sent to Nepal or Italy to be spun.
-This type of Lavenham Blue is available most of the year whereas the other type is much more seasonal.
+This type of Lavenham Blue is available most of the year.

 I will use Royal Mail to send out all orders.
 They will all be sent out as a 'Small Parcel' due to the size.
 You will have two choices of delivery and a flat rate, regardless of weight to try and make it as easy as possible and not so expensive for you.